 There are load cells made in various shapes and sizes, for a variety of applications.
 Here are the main ones available today:

 Bar / Bending Beam Load Cells

-There is also a distinction between single point load cells and heavy-duty compression models that distribute the load across four or more strain gage sensors for enhanced accuracy and/or capacity.
-The above represent just some of the major load cell types.
-There are many others, as well as several specialty types engineered for special applications and environments.
-There are low profile, miniature and ultra-miniature load cells that can be used in very small places.
+There is also a distinction between single-point load cells and heavy-duty compression models that distribute the load across four or more strain gage sensors for enhanced accuracy and/or capacity.
+The above represents just some of the major load cell types.
+There are many others, as well as several speciality types engineered for special applications and environments.
+There are low-profile, miniature and ultra-miniature load cells that can be used in very small places.
 On the other end of the spectrum, there are load cells used to measure hundreds of tons, which are quite large for obvious reasons.

 A bar or bending beam (aka binocular beam) load cells are commonly used for industrial weighing applications.
 One end of the bar is fixed to a structure, while a force is applied to the free end of the sensor (see F in the graphic above).

 This force causes the four strain gauges that are built into top and bottom and each end of the load cell to elongate or compress depending on how much application or removal of the force stresses the load cell structure.
 These tiny changes in potential from the strain gages are easily converted to weight within our Dewesoft X data acquisition software.

 Also known as a “canister load cell,” a compression load cell is the most fundamental type of load cell.
 It is used primarily as an industrial scale to measure the weight of a load that is placed on it.
 It gets its name from its canister-like shape.

 S-Beam load cells